Plitvice Lakes National Park

 Spectacular Waterfalls

-One of Europe's most spectacular waterfall landscapes with 16 interconnected lakes creating endless cascades
+One of Europe's most spectacular waterfall landscapes, with 16 interconnected lakes creating endless cascades.

 Untouched Nature